Externships

 Would the students be able to showcase themselves to recruiters/engineers while they’re visiting with us?

 We view externships as an excellent opportunity for students to get valuable on-site experience with employers in their field of study.
-It is primarily an opportunity for employers to showcase what it would be like to work for that company, but the program is flexible enough to also allow for students to demonstrate what they offer as well.
+It is primarily an opportunity for employers to showcase what it would be like to work for that company, but the program is flexible enough to also allow students to demonstrate what they offer as well.
 While the externship experience is not meant to be a formal recruiting opportunity, the externship day can be structured by the employer to offer plenty of opportunities for more informal interaction between students and recruiters/engineers.
 Employers have control over how they set the agenda.

 Students